-Murata's general MLCC products are designed so that the useful lifetime can be extended longer than 10 years under the following conditions:
+Murata's general MLCC products are designed so that the estimated useful life can be extended longer than 10 years under the following conditions:

-[80% of the rated voltage or less, Maximum operating temperature -20 degree C or less]
+「80% of the rated voltage or less, Maximum operating temperature -20 degree C or less」

-Extended useful lifetime, under specific operating conditions, can be estimated from the chart.
+The estimated useful life under actual operating conditions can be approximated from the chart.

-\The useful lifetime is the time when cumulative failure rate becomes 1%.
+The estimated useful life is the time when the cumulative failure rate of continuous use is 1%.